-Gulfport Energy (NAS: GPOR) beat estimates by $0.01 last quarter, and investors are hoping it can beat them again.
-The company will unveil its latest earnings on Wednesday.
-Gulfport Energy is an independent oil and gas exploration, development, and production company with its principal properties located in the Louisiana Gulf Coast and in West Texas in the Permian Basin.
+Investors hope Gulfport Energy (NAS: GPOR) will top analyst estimates once again after beating predictions by $0.05 in the previous quarter.
+The company will unveil its latest earnings on Thursday, Feb.
+23. Gulfport Energy is an independent oil and gas exploration, development, and production company with its principal properties located in the Louisiana Gulf Coast and in West Texas in the Permian Basin.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Gulfport Energy, with 10 of 11 rating it a buy and the remainder rating it a hold.
-Analysts like Gulfport Energy better than competitor Quicksilver Resources overall.
+Buy, sell, or hold?: Analysts strongly back Gulfport Energy, with 10 out of 12 rating it a buy and the remainder rating it a hold.
+Analysts like Gulfport Energy better than competitor Approach Resources overall.
 While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 95.3% giving it an outperform rating.
-The community at large concurs with the All-Stars with 95.6% awarding it a rating of outperform.
-Fools are keen on Gulfport Energy and haven't been shy with their opinions lately, logging 114 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 95.1% assigning it an outperform rating.
+The community at large backs the All-Stars, with 95.7% awarding it a rating of outperform.
 Despite the majority sentiment in favor of Gulfport Energy, the stock has a middling CAPS rating of three out of five stars.

 Gulfport Energy's profit has risen year over year by an average of more than twofold over the past five quarters.
-The company boosted its gross margin by 5.2 percentage points in the last quarter.
-Revenue rose 90.3% while cost of sales rose 52.2% to $11.4 million from a year earlier.
+The company raised its gross margin by 2.6 percentage points in the last quarter.
+Revenue rose 75% while cost of sales rose 55.8% to $12 million from a year earlier.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.